Return to Work Under the FMLA: Fitness for Duty Certification

 A fitness-for-duty certification is, in a basic sense, just what it sounds like.
-It is a statement that an employee is fit to get back to his or her job and can handle all of that job's essential functions.
+It is a statement that an employee is fit to get back to their job and can handle all of that job's essential functions.

 Here are some of the key things to note:

-- if required as part of a certification, an employer should provide the employee with a written list of essential job functions that needs to be cleared
+- If required as part of a certification, an employer should provide the employee with a written list of essential job functions that need to be cleared

-- the costs of fitness-for-duty certifications often are employees' responsibility
+- The costs of fitness-for-duty certifications often are the employees' responsibility

 Failure to Provide Certification

-Should an employee get appropriate notice and be provided with the required materials to obtain a fitness-for-duty certification, they should do so before returning to work.
-If an employee on FMLA leave for a serious medical condition comes back to work without it, the employer has the right to refuse to allow their employee to resume their job until one is provided.
+If the employer has provided the employee with proper notice and the information needed to obtain a fitness-for-duty certification, the employee should provide the certification before returning to work.
+If an employee on FMLA leave for a serious medical condition comes back to work without the certification, the employer has the right to refuse to allow the employee to resume their job until one is provided.

 Get an Attorney to Review Your Claim

-Going back to work after being out under FMLA can be a liberating experience.
+Going back to work after being out under the FMLA can be a liberating experience.
 But in order to return to work, you have to follow the proper procedures.
-Not clear on what those procedures are?
-You're in luck.
-FindLaw can help you reach a local employment law attorney and get your questions.
-Start now with finding an employment law attorney.
+If an employee has any questions or concerns about the appropriateness of their workplace's policy with regard to fitness-for-duty certifications, they may be able to get answers from an HR representative or, if necessary, an experienced employment law attorney.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help